Galway Theatre Festival (May) – 2027 Ultimate Guide

 Catch one of the many unique performances at the Galway Theatre Festival: Interactive workshops are a highlight of the programme.

 Performances are held across Galway’s most iconic cultural spaces, ranging from grand stages to intimate “hidden” rooms.
-For 2026, the key venues include:
+The key venues include:

-• Town Hall Theatre & The Black Box: The major festival hubs located in the heart of the city, hosting the larger-scale productions like Bellow and SWEAT.
+• Town Hall Theatre & The Black Box: The major Galway Theatre Festival hubs located in the heart of the city, hosting the larger-scale productions like Bellow and SWEAT.

 • An Taibhdhearc: Ireland’s National Irish Language Theatre on Middle Street, which is the primary home for this year’s bilingual and Gaeilge performances.